Constitution

 SECTION 5 – All members of chapters are required to be members of the Alabama Society of Professional Land Surveyors.

-SECTION 6 - The Board of Directors by an affirmative vote of two-thirds of those in attendance at a Board of Directors meeting, may revoke the charter of a chapter.
+SECTION 6 – The Board of Directors by an affirmative vote of two-thirds of the quorum, as established in Article V, Section 4, at a Board of Directors meeting, may revoke the charter of a chapter.

 Bylaws